 As part of FIRREA, OTS assumed the Deferred Compensation Plans of the employees working for the Federal Home Loan Banks of Dallas and San Francisco.
 These plans allowed employees to defer a portion of their income and provided for employer matching contributions.
 OTS froze these plans and discontinued all plan deferrals or employer matches effective January 1, 1991.
 Benefits under the assumed plans were intended to be provided by cash value of life insurance policies issued by Mutual Benefit Life that went into rehabilitation on July 16, 1991.
 Under the rehabilitation plan, withdrawal of cash value prior to December 31, 1999 was restricted and subject to substantial withdrawal penalties.
 Current plan withdrawals have been funded by OTS.
-The cash values of those policies, included in other assets in the accompanying Statement of Financial Position, are approximately \$1,916,000 in 2001.
+The cash value of those policies, included in other assets in the accompanying Statement of Financial Position, is approximately \$2,004,131 in 2002.